 Central America Director, The World Bank

-Carlos Felipe Jaramillo is the Lead Economist for the Central America Department of the World Bank.
-Previously, he was the World Bank’s Director for the Andean region (Bolivia, Chile Ecuador, Peru, and Venezuela).
-In this position, Mr. Jaramillo was responsible for the programs that support development in these five nations.
+Carlos Felipe Jaramillo is the lead economist for the Central America department of the World Bank.
+Previously, he was the World Bank’s director for the Andean region (Bolivia, Chile, Ecuador, Peru, and Venezuela).
+In this position, Jaramillo was responsible for the programs that support development in these five nations.
 He was also responsible for a broad program of loan operations and studies.
-Prior to that, Mr. Jaramillo served as Sector Administrator for the World Bank’s Poverty Reduction and Economic Management Network (PREM) for Europe and Central Asia.
+Prior to that, Jaramillo served as sector administrator for the World Bank’s Poverty Reduction and Economic Management Network (PREM) for Europe and Central Asia.